 Policies & Student Expectations

-Behaviour
+Behaviour and Conduct

 All students are expected to act in accordance with the rules and regulations common to district procedure and policy.
 Discipline issues will be dealt with according to Abbotsford School District policies.